lenzenmi/btrsnap/README.rst

       -d YYYY-MM-DD or ?y?m?d?w, --date YYYY-MM-DD or ?y?m?d?w delete all snapshots created on or before the entered date.
-You may enter dates as ISO format or use the alternate syntax ?y?m?d?w where N can be any positive intager and indicates the number of years, months, days, and weeks respectively
+You may enter dates as ISO format or use the alternate syntax ?y?m?d?w where ? can be any positive intager and indicates the number of years, months, days, and weeks respectively